lunr/mamp-curl-tls/README.md

     /Applications/MAMP/Library/bin/curl-config --version

-The command should return with version `7.43.0`
+The command should return with version `7.43.0` or similar.
+We will be upgrading cURL to a version that supports OpenSSL 1.1.1 which is cURL 7.67 or greater.

 **Make sure to quit MAMP before completing the next steps!**